 1.4.
 The Methods of Writing and Reading Tuples

-In the end of this chapter, the methods of writing and reading heap tuples are described.
+The final section of this chapter describes the methods for writing and reading heap tuples.

 1.4.1.
 Writing Heap Tuples

-Suppose a table composed of one page that contains just one heap tuple.
-The pd_lower of this page points to the first line pointer, and both the line pointer and the pd_upper point to the first heap tuple.
-See Figure 1.5(a).
+Consider a table consisting of a single page that contains one heap tuple.
+In this state, the pd_lower of the page points to the first line pointer, while both the line pointer and pd_upper point to the first heap tuple, as illustrated in Figure 1.6(a).

-When the second tuple is inserted, it is placed after the first one.
-The second line pointer is appended to the first one, and it points to the second tuple.
-The pd_lower changes to point to the second line pointer, and the pd_upper to the second heap tuple.
-See Figure 1.5(b).
-Other header data within this page (e.g., pd_lsn, pg_checksum, pg_flag) are also updated to appropriate values; more details are described in Section 5.3 and Section 9.4.
+When a second tuple is inserted, it is placed preceding the first one (stacked from the bottom).
+A second line pointer is appended to the first, pointing to this new tuple.
+Consequently, pd_lower is updated to point to the end of the second line pointer, and pd_upper is updated to the beginning of the second heap tuple.
+See Figure 1.6(b).
+Other header data within this page (e.g., pd_lsn, pd_checksum, pd_flags) are also updated to appropriate values; further details are provided in Section 5.3 and Section 9.4.

 1.4.2.
 Reading Heap Tuples

-Two typical access methods, sequential scan and B-tree index scan, are outlined here:
+Two typical access methods, sequential scan and B-tree index scan, are outlined below:

 -

-Sequential scan – It reads all tuples in all pages sequentially by scanning all line pointers in each page.
-See Figure 1.6(a).
+Sequential scan: This method reads all tuples in all pages sequentially by scanning every line pointer in each page.
+See Figure 1.7(a).

 -

-B-tree index scan – It reads an index file that contains index tuples, each of which is composed of an index key and a TID that points to the target heap tuple.
+B-tree index scan: This method reads an index file containing index tuples.
+Each index tuple consists of an index key and a TID pointing to the target heap tuple.

-For example, in Figure 1.6(b), the TID value of the obtained index tuple is ‘(block = 7, Offset = 2)’.
-This means that the target heap tuple is the 2nd tuple in the 7th page within the table, so PostgreSQL can read the desired heap tuple without unnecessary scanning in the pages.
+For example, in Figure 1.7(b), the TID of the retrieved index tuple is ‘(block = 7, offset = 2)’.
+This indicates the target heap tuple is the 2nd tuple in the 7th page of the table, allowing PostgreSQL to access the data directly without scanning unnecessary pages.

 PostgreSQL also supports TID-Scan, Bitmap-Scan, and Index-Only-Scan.

-TID-Scan is a method that accesses a tuple directly by using TID of the desired tuple.
-For example, to find the 1st tuple in the 0-th page within the table, issue the following query:
+TID-Scan is a method that accesses a tuple directly using its TID.
+For example, to retrieve the 1st tuple in the 0-th page of a table, the following query can be executed:

 sampledb=# SELECT ctid, data FROM sampletbl WHERE ctid = '(0,1)';